-Encompassing much more than just your typical 9-5 internship, unique VIE-NYC features include a cohort model for peer support, programming opportunities to explore the nation’s capital and its extensive network; discussions with leaders in the fields of media, government, business and nonprofit sectors; group reflection & peer-learning; service in the community; tours of the UN; fun outings local festivals, group dinners, and a living-learning community in some of the nicest apartments in the NYC area.
+Encompassing much more than just your typical 9-5 internship, unique VIE-NYC features include a cohort model for peer support, programming opportunities to explore New York City and its extensive network; discussions with leaders in the fields of media, government, business and nonprofit sectors; group reflection & peer-learning; service in the community; tours of the UN; fun outings local festivals, group dinners, and a living-learning community in some of the nicest apartments in the NYC area.

 Each VIE-NYC participant is matched with a Vanderbilt alum living in NYC, who aligns with the student’s personal and professional goals and interests.
 The pair will meet often during the VIE-NYC program, with one-on-one interaction and support, attending various outings and events together.
 This is a premiere networking opportunity, offering exposure to a network of VU alumni living in NYC and working in the fields students are want to enter post-graduation.
 Through mentorship, students are able to make connections, learn about different career paths, and continue the valuable mentor/mentee relationship beyond the program.